What Body Mass Index Calculator Can Tell You

 What is Body Mass Index?

-However, the BMI is only applicable to adults men and women between age 18 and 65 years and exclude children and pregnant women.
+Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women between age 18 and 65 years and exclude children and pregnant women.

 How to Calculate Your Body Mass Index Manually